michaelneuder/optimistic-relay-documentation/builder-onboarding.md

  0xaa1488...    | true       |                   0  | bloxroute
 ```
 Pubkeys `0xacea6a` and `0xa841ce` are not demoted and share a collateral value of 1 ETH with the `collateral_id=mikes-collateral`, so any block
 that they submit that has a value of less than 1 ETH will be optimistic.
-If either pubkey submits an invalid block, the will both be demoted.
+If either pubkey submits an invalid block, they will both be demoted.
 Builder `0xb67a51`
 also has 1 ETH of collateral, but because `is_demoted=true`, their blocks will all be processed
-normally.
-Builder `0xaa1488` has no collateral, so their blocks will be processed normally.
+pessimistically.
+Builder `0xaa1488` has no collateral, so their blocks will be processed pessimistically.

 Once the collateral is updated in the database and the builder indicates that they are ready,
 we will manually change the `is_demoted` to `false`.
 At any point if a demotion occurs, `is_demoted` will be set back to `true`, and